USEPA/AMET/docs/AMET_Users_Guide_v1.md

 To create an AMET user, you will need to edit and run the create\_amet\_user.csh script.
-Specifically, you should make sure the value of AMETBASE corresponds to your system.
+Specifically, you should make sure the value of **AMETBASE** corresponds to your system.
+To execute the script, type

 > $ ./create\_amet\_user.csh

 This will ask you for MySQL’s “root” password.
-It will then set up the the AMET user, “ametsecure”.
+The MySQL root user must have permission to create and modify user.
+It will then set up the AMET user, here assumed to be “ametsecure”.

-The setup directory also contains scripts for removing the amet database.
+The setup directory also contains a script for removing the amet user and database.
 To delete a specific AMET database, edit and run the delete\_db.csh script, specifically setting the $AMETBASE and $AMET_DATABASE (the database to be removed).